Dosage Form: injection, powder, lyophilized, for solution

-Ifosfamide injection should be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
+Ifosfamide for Injection, USP should be administered under the supervision of a qualified physician experienced in the use of cancer chemotherapeutic agents.
 Urotoxic side effects, especially hemorrhagic cystitis, as well as CNS toxicities such as confusion and coma have been associated with the use of Ifosfamide.
 When they occur, they may require cessation of Ifosfamide therapy.
-Severe myelosuppression has been reported.
+Severe myelosuppression has been reported (see ADVERSE REACTIONS).

 Ifosfamide - Clinical Pharmacology

 Ifosfamide has been shown to require metabolic activation by microsomal liver enzymes to produce biologically active metabolites.
 Activation occurs by hydroxylation at the ring carbon atom 4 to form the unstable intermediate 4-hydroxyIfosfamide.
 This metabolite rapidly degrades to the stable urinary metabolite 4-ketoIfosfamide.
 Opening of the ring results in formation of the stable urinary metabolite, 4-carboxyIfosfamide.
 These urinary metabolites have not been found to be cytotoxic.
 N, N-bis (2-chloroethyl)-phosphoric acid diamide (ifosphoramide) and acrolein are also found.
 Enzymatic oxidation of the chloroethyl side chains, and subsequent dealkylation produces the major urinary metabolites, dechloroethyl Ifosfamide and dechloroethyl cyclophos-phamide.
 The alkylated metabolites of Ifosfamide have been shown to interact with DNA.